tmaegel/ntodotxt/README.md

 **This app is still under active development and not released, yet.**

-`ntodotxt` is an app for managing your todos within a [todo.txt](https://github.com/todotxt/todo.txt) file locally or via webdav (e.g. Nextcloud).
+With `ntodotxt` you can manage your todos in the [todo.txt](https://github.com/todotxt/todo.txt) format (i.e. all information is stored in a single file).
+You can save your todos locally on your device and/or synchronize the todo.txt file via webdav - for example with a self-hosted nextcloud instance.

-Moreover, this app completely open source.
+Moreover, this app is completely open source.

 ## Features